 It was this level of connection and attention that made me feel empowered to clearly state what I needed from my work environment moving forward.
 I knew I could not return to work full time and was able to ask for and receive a 4-hour work day accommodation–endorsed by my doctor and approved by my department–until I complete my full 1-year treatment course.

-This scenario would not have been attempted or come to fruition without the care, warmth and expertise Rose and Eden whole heartedly provide.”
+This scenario would not have been attempted or come to fruition without the care, warmth and expertise the Work Stride nurse navigators whole heartedly provide.”